ethereum-cph/Cryptozombies/README.md

 - Install a text editor https://confluence.jetbrains.com/display/WI/WebStorm+EAP
 - Install a local webserver: npm i http-server

-If you would like to use Infura to not sync a local note use a HD wallet http://truffleframework.com/tutorials/using-infura-custom-provider
+If you would like to use Infura to not sync a local node use a HD wallet http://truffleframework.com/tutorials/using-infura-custom-provider
 - Install HDwallet to use infura nodes: npm i truffle-hdwallet-provider
 - Note windows users if you get a MSBUILD error you have to install: npm install -g windows-build-tools